-People with weakened immune systems (those with HIV/AIDS, those receiving chemotherapy, or children under 5 years old, for example) are at a greater risk for developing TB disease.
-When they breathe in TB bacteria, the bacteria settle in their lungs and start growing because their immune systems cannot fight the bacteria.
-In these people, TB disease may develop within days or weeks after the infection.
+Healthy individuals may contract latent TB, but the disease may not become active until months or years later, at a time when the immune system becomes weak for some reason.
+However, people with weakened immune systems are at a greater risk for developing active TB right away.
+When they breathe in the bacterium, it settles in their lungs and starts growing because their immune systems cannot fight the infection.
+In these instances, TB disease may develop within days or weeks after the infection.

-When a person gets active TB disease, it means TB bacteria are multiplying and attacking the lung(s) or other parts of the body, such as the lymph nodes, bones, kidney, brain, spine, and even the skin.
+When a person gets active TB disease, it means TB bacteria are multiplying and attacking the lung(s) or other parts of the body, such as the lymph nodes, bones, kidney, brain, spine and even the skin.
 From the lungs, TB bacteria move through the blood or lymphatic system to different parts of the body.
-Symptoms of active disease include cough, loss of weight and appetite, fever, chills and night sweats as well as symptoms related to the function of a specific organ or system that is affected; for example, coughing up blood or sputum in TB of the lungs, or bone pain if the bacteria have invaded the bones.

 The chances of getting infected by the TB germ are highest for people that are in close contact with others who are infected.
 This includes: